-Irish Ghost Hunters chief Tim Kelly said paranormal activity is particularly strong in the three ancient castles which make up the county's famous “'haunted triangle,” namely, Kinnitty, Leap and Charleville.
+Irish Ghost Hunters chief Tim Kelly said paranormal activity is particularly strong in the three ancient castles which make up the county's famous “haunted triangle,” namely, Kinnitty, Leap, and Charleville.

 "Over the years we've conducted hundreds and hundreds of paranormal investigations and there's something about Offaly, particularly the energy around that haunted triangle."

-Recalling an overnight poltergeist probe in Kinnitty Castle - which is a popular four-star hotel - a number of years ago, the 49-year-old said: "It was a pretty spooky experience.
+Recalling an overnight poltergeist probe in Kinnitty Castle - a popular four-star hotel - a number of years ago, the 49-year-old said: "It was a pretty spooky experience.
 The eeriest part of it was when I was leaving one of the big old rooms there and I suddenly heard my name, 'Tim' being whispered.

-Kelly - whose six-man team use hi-tech gadgetry, including thermal-imaging cameras and powerful audio equipment for their investigations - said he's encountered similarly creepy experiences at nearby Leap and Charleville.
+Kelly - whose six-man team use hi-tech gadgetry, including thermal imaging cameras and powerful audio equipment for their investigations - said he's encountered similarly creepy experiences at nearby Leap and Charleville.

-He said: "Over the years we've probably done over 100 investigations at Wicklow Gaol, and probably every second or third visit we'd pick up something, which is not surprising given all the cruelty, suffering and death that took place in the gaol.
+He said: "Over the years we've probably done over 100 investigations at Wicklow Gaol, and probably every second or third visit we'd pick up something, which is not surprising given all the cruelty, suffering and death that took place in the jail.

 "I don't like the atmosphere in the Hellfire Club.
 We've done about five or six investigations there, and it's not somewhere I particularly want to return to.
 There's a very cold and negative vibe there."